pluma/fynx/README.md

 * **key**: *string*

-  The key identifying the store within the keyed store.
+  The key identifying the store within the collection.

 **Examples**

 *TODO*

-### keyedStore.at
+### collection.at

 Returns the store at the given key.
 Creates the store if it does not exist yet.